 Transformative Learning and Teaching (MSc)

-The MSc in Transformative Learning and Teaching is a unique programme providing both an academic masters qualification and professional registration to teach in Scotland; registration that is also held in high regard in many other countries worldwide.
+This unique programme provides both an academic masters qualification and professional registration to teach in Scotland, registration that is held in high regard in many other countries worldwide.

 Teaching and assessment

 Eligibility for Teacher Induction Scheme on completion of Initial Teacher Education